Updated: Jun 2

 One of the major challenges for modern marketers is the sheer number of ways you can communicate with customers.
-Whether it is the petri dish of ever-evolving social media channels, or the waxing and waning of event opportunities, there is always a new way to reach out.
+Whether it is the petri dish of ever-evolving social media channels, or the waxing and waning of event opportunities, there's always a new way to reach out.
 And whilst there is some overlap in the channels you’d use for B2B and B2C markets, there are also distinct differences.

 Websites, SEO, content marketing, advertising, webinars, social media, email marketing, events, direct mail, face-to-face sales…all of these channels can be used to target B2B or B2C audiences.
 But how you use them, and the budget you allocate them, might be very different.